 “Ask your colorist to section out the two halves in a zigzag pattern so that depending on how you feel about parting your hair, it could look completely different,” says Jones.

-She adds, “you must have your hair lightened to a very pale shade of blonde for the true tone to show.
+She adds, “You must have your hair lightened to a very pale shade of blonde for the true tone to show.
 This takes patience and can be costly.
-Secondly, pastel shades do tend to fade faster than richer/jewel-toned colors.”
+Secondly, pastel shades tend to fade faster than richer/jewel-toned colors.”

 Go for a platinum white pastel hair color with an overtone to a slight pastel lilac root.
 It flatters women with warm skin undertones and was created by hairstylist Jaimie Brown of Marietta, OH.

 “Ask your colorist to send you home with a purple shampoo (Pulp Riot Barcelona) for at-home maintenance,” she notes.
-“Also, use an at-home conditioning treatment once a week and oil with a heat protectant.”
+“Also, use an at-home conditioning treatment and oil with a heat protectant once a week.”